fledge-iot/fledge-south-dnp3/README.rst

 data_fetch_timeout
   Timeout for data fetch from outstation, in seconds

-outstation_poll_enable
+outstation_scan_enable
-  Whether to poll objects and values from the outstation
+  Whether to scan all objects and values from the outstation.

-outstation_poll_interval
+  This is the Integrity Poll for all Classes

+outstation_scan_interval
-  Outstation poll interval in seconds
+  Outstation scan interval in seconds

 Whithin this basic configurations all object types in outstation are fetched.
 The DNP3 plugin also handles unsolicited messages trasmitted by the outstation.